'It Was Chaos': Man Saves Girl's Life After Car Crashes Into Salem, NH Home

 SALEM, NH (CBS) – Scott Demers says he didn’t have time to panic when a car came barreling through a Salem, New Hampshire home with kids inside.

 “It was like a war zone,” Demers said.
-“It was chaos, everywhere.”READ MORE: Keller @ Large: No Mistaking The Message Of The Polls In Boston Mayoral Race
+“It was chaos, everywhere.”READ MORE: Public Warned Of Cyanobacteria Bloom in Lake Cochituate

 Demers has no professional medical experience, but when he saw a five-year-old girl severely injured, bleeding and in desperate need of help – he jumped in.
 He was fixing the sprinklers a couple doors down when he heard the impact.